Marcel-MD/cs-labs/lab1/README.md

               result.WriteByte(' ')
               continue
           }

           index := strings.Index(alphabet, string(c))
           if index == -1 {
               panic("invalid character")
           }

           result.WriteByte(alphabet[(index+shift)%len(alphabet)])
       }
       return result.String()
   }

   func caesarPermutationEncrypt(alphabet string, seed int64, shift int, text string) string {
   	newAlphabet := permute(alphabet, seed)
   	return caesarEncrypt(string(newAlphabet), shift, text) }
   ```

 - Vigenere cipher

   Encryption and decryption functions take a few arguments: `alphabet`, `key` and `text`.
-We loop through text's chars, then we get the `index` of current char in the alphabet, then we calculate the char from the key that corresponds to that char from the text `k = key[i % len(key)]` then we get the `shift` which is the index of this char in the alphabet.
+We loop through text's chars, then we get the `index` of current char in the alphabet, then we calculate the char from the key that corresponds to that char from the text `k = key[i % len(key)]` then we calculate the `shift` which is the index of this char.
 Finally current char will be replaced with `alphabet[(index+shift) % len(alphabet)]`.

   ```go
   func vigenereEncrypt(alphabet string, key string, text string) string {